 Before joining the Kellogg Faculty, he owned and operated two manufacturing firms and one retail operation.
 Prior to becoming an entrepreneur, Professor Rogers worked at Bain and Company Consulting firm, Cummins Engine Company and UNC Ventures, a venture capital firm.

-Professor Rogers is also a volunteer Visiting Professor at the United States Military Academy for the Army at West Point where he teaches Entrepreneurial Finance.
+In 2016 Professor Rogers was a volunteer Visiting Professor at the United States Military Academy for the Army at West Point where he taught Entrepreneurial Finance.

 Professor Rogers was selected to give a speech on the topic of Entrepreneurship at the United Nations in 2013 as part of the TEDxUNPlaza Program.
 In 2011, he joined Chicago Mayor Emmanuel’s Supplier Diversity Task Force.
 In 2009, Ebony Magazine named him one of the top 150 influential people in America.
 In 2006, he was selected as one of the “100 Men Impacting Supplier Diversity.”
 In 2005, he received the ‘Bert King Award for Service’ from the African American Student Union at Harvard Business School.
 In 2000, he received the ‘Bicentennial Medal for Distinguished Achievement’ by an alum from Williams College.
 In 1998, he was selected as Entrepreneur of The Year (supporter category) by Ernst & Young.
 In 1997 BusinessWeek named him one of the 14 “New Stars of Finance.”
 In 1996, BusinessWeek named him one of the top 12 entrepreneurship professors at graduate business schools in the U.S.